-Believe it or not, wedding planning is meant to be fun!
+Wedding planning is actually meant to be fun!

-Anyone planning a wedding can easily spiral into wedding planning anxiety.
-Suddenly, you might be asking yourself questions like, What if my hair and makeup trial is a disaster?
+Anyone planning a wedding can easily spiral into anxiety.
+All of a sudden, you’re asking yourself questions such as, What if my hair and makeup trial is a disaster?
 What if it rains on my wedding day?
 You can easily become overwhelmed, and the fun involved in planning your wedding is gone.

-The symptoms of anxiety can be restlessness, fear or dread.
+The symptoms of anxiety can be restlessness, panic or fear.
 But in this case, it’s related to wedding planning.
 There might be specific triggers, such as affordability due to a change in personal circumstances or family discussions over who gets invited.

 This anxiety can be really overwhelming, both mentally and physically.
 Your list of things to do is already daunting without the added worry of your mental health.